Devices and Sensors Research Lab

 Welcome to Devices and Sensors Research Lab (DSRL).
 We investigate exotic and emerging low dimensional materials and use their extraordinary properties to innovate highly efficient sensors and devices for semiconductor applications, precision medicine applications, and sustainable energy applications.
 Our goal is to push the boundaries of current technologies to limits that have never been reached before with cost effective processes.

-Our interdisciplinary group fabricates nanostructures and nanodevices through a range of additive manufacturing methods and innovative fabrication techniques.
-We investigate integrated low dimensional devices using advanced characterization tools.
-We combine our efforts in nanoscience and nanotechnology to enable different applications in various sectors, especially in semiconductor, precision medicine, and sustainability.
+Our interdisciplinary group fabricates nanostructures and nanodevices through a range of innovative methods and fabrication techniques.
+We investigate integrated low dimensional devices and systems for strategic applications.
+We combine our efforts in nanoscience and nanotechnology to enable different applications in various sectors, especially in semiconductor chips, quatnum sensing, and advanced medical diagnosis.

 Moh R. Amer

-Dr. Amer serves as the co-director of the Center of Excellence for Green Nanotechnologies (CEGN) at University of California, Los Angeles (UCLA).
-He holds an associate professor appointment and senior member of the technical staff with KACST national labs, a senior associate researcher with USC and UCLA.
-Dr. Amer obtained in Ph.D. from the University of Southern California in 2014.
-Dr. Amer served as a research assistant in the Center of Energy Nanoscience (CEN), part of U.S. Energy Frontier Research Center.
+Prof. Amer serves as the co-director of the Center of Excellence for Green Nanotechnologies (CEGN).
+He holds a professor appointment and senior member of the technical staff with KACST national labs.
+Prof. Amer obtained in Ph.D. from the University of Southern California in 2014.
 Apart from his research, Dr. Amer has a proven record in leading and executing project oriented objectives to achieve goals of strategic initiatives.

 ─ Organizing committee member of future of semiconductors forum, 2023.